Overview: Running workflows in Terra

 • Run a new Docker container with the specified image and workflow commands.

-• Upload the output files.
+• Upload the output files to the Terra workspace.

 • Destroy the VM.